A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Evaluation environments

-The algorithm basically uses the ranges for start times and durations of activities to generate actual start times and durations.
+The algorithm uses the ranges for start times and durations of activities to generate actual start times and durations.
+The start times are drawn randomly from the specified range and the durations are drawn from a normal distribution with the specified mean and standard deviation.
 It then starts to run a schedule and builds up a queue of activities that are relevant for the current time point (i.e. for which the current time is after the start of the activity and before the end of it).
-In case of multiple activities, the one already being performed is continued, or in case of a priority activity the user switches to that activity.
+In case of multiple activities, the one already being performed is continued, or in case of a higher priority activity, the user switches to that activity.
 If the queue is empty, the user is not active (or idle) and selects the \emph{none} activity.

-\subsection{Interventions and Rewards}
+\subsubsection{Interventions and Rewards.}

 Besides performing activities during a day, interventions can also be sent to users.
 In our system, the set of interventions $I$ contains a binary action as $\{ \mathtt{yes}, \mathtt{no} \}$, representing at each decision moment whether the system sends an intervention or not.
-An intervention is a message that tells the user to perform a desired activity $\phi_i$ (we assume there is only one single desired activity for now).
-To decide upon acceptance of a message, users have a profile that expresses between what time points they are willing to accept an intervention (e.g. a working person might not accept an interventions when at work).
-If a message is sent at the right time (and when the activity has not been performed yet on that day), and a gap in the schedule is between $t_{plan\_min}$ and $t_{plan\_min} + t_{plan\_duration}$ from the time the message is sent, the activity will be performed.
-Rewards can be defined based on acceptance of the message (i.e. the activity is considered as part of the queue and will be performed) and how long the activity has been performed (e.g. there might be some optimal amount of time spent on the activity).
-More details for the setting we use for the specific case in this paper are shown in section \ref{experimental_Setup}.
+An intervention is a message that tells the user to perform a desired activity $\varphi_i$ (we assume there is only one single desired activity for now which is \emph{workout}).
+To decide upon the acceptance of a message, users have a profile that expresses the conditions under which the users are willing to accept the intervention.
+These conditions are expressed by the range of time points during which the users are willing to accept an intervention (e.g. a working person might not accept an intervention when at work).
+If a message is sent at the right time and a gap in the schedule is between $t_{plan\_min}$ and $t_{plan\_min} + t_{plan\_duration}$ from the time the message is sent, the activity will be performed.
+These parameters define a time window in the schedule into which the users will try to fit the desired activity suggested by the intervention.
+Rewards can be defined based on acceptance of the message (i.e. the activity is considered part of the queue), the commencement of the desired activity, and how long the activity has been performed (e.g. there might be some optimal amount of time spent on the activity).
+More details on the setting we use for the specific case in this paper are shown in the next section.